switchensemble/switchensemble.github.io/_posts/2019-02-07-timothy-mccormack-interview.md

 <div class="special-heading"><h2>About Karst Survey</h2></div>

-**ZS:** I was writing about [Switch~]'s tour from 2016 and about its threadbare lyricism, which I think is so beautiful and so striking.
+**ZS:** I was [writing recently]({{ site.url }}/blog/2019/01/23/vipa-and-avaloch-retrospective.html) about [Switch~]'s tour from 2016 and about *karst survey's* threadbare lyricism, which I think is so beautiful and so striking.
 It's interesting to me that there's this incongruity with the *content* of the music---that's so carefully etched and every detail fits just in its right place---and the container of the entire piece, which has this giant monolith in the latter two-thirds that is the most abrupt thing you could imagine.

 **TM:** Yeah.
 One of the reasons why I love this piece is because I felt like I was really taking different types of risks than I usually take.
 Another reason why I love this piece is because I feel like it was the first piece where I attained what I think you're calling this really fine lyricism---which was something I had been trying to achieve for a long time.